ritik3131/Codedamn-Projects/meetup-app-project/step2/Instructions.md

 1. Make sure that /showDetail page is reachable from show details via a meetup component

 2. This should show the details of the dummy object.
-It should all the details of the objects like title ,who created it,when it was created ,address,image,description etc.
+It should all the details of the objects like title, who created it, when it was created, address, image, description etc.

 3. Add a map to it for the location of place.You can use library like leaflet for doing it.